vishalbakshi/FeelsTracker/README.md

 # Two Week Version

 1. What is the task that is impossible to do manually?
-    - Remember exactly what emotion you felt when over time
+   - Remember exactly what emotion you felt, and when you felt it, over time

 # Core Functionality